 Internet video has shifted from a popular demand to a consumer expectation.
 Many people turn to web video for news, entertainment and education.
 Businesses of all sizes use web video for advertising, employee communication and staff training.
-FaceBook, Twitter and similar social media sites have catapulted online video sharing to a new height.
+Professional networking and social media sites have catapulted online video sharing to a new height.

 Ease of production, low cost and public demand for online video has led many businesses to this efficient, effective communication solution.
 Here is where the serious injury warning applies.

 Regardless of the message, online video must come with a high level of professionalism, attention to accuracy and include well planned goals.
 Handle online video carefully, otherwise your company’s image could be badly damaged.
 Here are 10 tips for anyone in the director’s chair: